Six Of The Best Unique Places For Kids In London

 By: Lenore Pearson, ellaslist explorer

 Buckingham Palace, the Tower of London, Madame Tussauds, Big Ben!
 When one thinks of London, these attractions immediately spring to mind.
-Travelling as an adult, these would be the top London attractions on my to-do list, but travelling with young children (I have with an 18 month old) the list of must-see places suddenly becomes adapted to accommodate a curious and energetic toddler!
+Travelling as an adult, these would be the top London attractions on my to-do list, but travelling with young children (I have an 18-month-old) the list of must-see places suddenly becomes adapted to accommodate a curious and energetic toddler!
 I must say though, seeing Old London Town from a toddler’s perspective is unique and memorable.

 1. Somerset House